Partial Rate Matrix for Dark Matter Scattering: Generalization

-Expanding $\Psi_{i,j}$ and $e^{i \vec q \cdot \vec r}$ in spherical harmonics, the angular integral simplifies to an expression involving Clebsch--Gordon coefficients, leaving just a 1d integral over $r = |\vec r|$ to be completed.

 Other applications require not just $S$, but also its derivatives: either with respect to the parameters $\vartheta$, or as functional derivatives of the form $\delta S/\delta f_i$.
-In the former case, the derivatives $\partial/ \partial\vartheta_i$ can be applied directly to the tensor operator $\hat{\mathcal O}$, sometimes producing closed form analytic expressions.
-In the latter case, the finite-dimensional approximation of the functional derivative (i.e.~replacing $\delta f_i$ with $\ket{ \delta f_i}$) is given the derivative of \eqref{genericR} with respect to the coefficients $\langle \phi^{(i)} | f_i \rangle$, i.e.:
+The derivatives $\partial/ \partial\vartheta_i$ can be applied directly to the tensor operator $\hat{\mathcal O}$, sometimes producing closed form analytic expressions.
+In the latter case, the finite-dimensional approximation of the functional derivative (i.e.~replacing $\delta f_i$ with $\ket{ \delta f_i}$) is given by the derivative of \eqref{genericR} with respect to the coefficients $\langle \phi^{(i)} | f_i \rangle$, i.e.: